 HOURS / DAYS / SCHEDULE: Full time, minimum 30 hours per week.
 Work schedule is typically Monday through Friday but evening and weekend hours may be required due to client needs.

 SALARY / WAGE / BENEFITS : DOQ.
-Health & dental Insurance, sick leave, vacation and holiday pay
+Health & dental Insurance for FT, sick leave, vacation and holiday pay

 Must be able to provide 3 work-related references upon request.